 - Renal disease (kidney)

-English foxhounds are difficult to find because they are not typically sold or adopted out as pets.
-There are many mixed breeds with similar appearances available from shelters and rescues, so start your search there.
+English Foxhounds are sometimes hard to find because they’re not typically sold or adopted out as pets.